Diocese of Uvira

 The Roman Catholic Diocese of Uvira (Uviraën(sis)) is an ecclesiastical jurisdiction of the Roman Catholic Church located in the South Kivu Province of the Democratic Republic of the Congo.
 Established on 16 April 1962, the diocese encompasses the pastoral zones of Uvira Territory, Fizi Territory, and Mwenga Territory, and it partially includes the territories of Walungu Territory and Kabambare Territory.
 It is part of the Ecclesiastical Province of Bukavu.

 Location and history

-The Diocese of Uvira covers an extensive geographic area of approximately 36,000 square kilometers, encompassing a population of around 1.5 million people.
-Among this population, nearly 500,000 are adherents of the Roman Catholic faith.
-The diocese stretches diverse terrain, including mountainous areas, plateaus, and the lowland plain of the Ruzizi valley bordering Lake Tanganyika.
+The Diocese of Uvira covers approximately 36,000 square kilometers, with a population of around 1.5 million people as of 2014.
+Nearly 500,000 residents are Roman Catholics.
+The diocese includes diverse landscapes, such as mountains, plateaus, and the lowlands of the Ruzizi Valley near Lake Tanganyika.

-The Diocese of Uvira was erected from parts of neighboring dioceses and territories to serve the growing Catholic population in South Kivu.
-The diocese has played a pivotal role in the spiritual and socio-educational development of the region, promoting education, healthcare, and humanitarian services alongside its pastoral mission.
+The diocese was created from parts of neighboring dioceses and territories to serve the growing Catholic population in South Kivu.
+It has contributed to the religious, educational, and social development of the region.